abrotman/related-domains-by-dns/rdbd-newrrs.md

 relationship between those two domains, or if one might be an attacker attempting to impersonate the other.
 In some cases, anecdotal evidence from the DNS or WHOIS/RDAP may be sufficient.
-However, service providers of various kinds may err on the side of caution and treat the related-domain as untrustworthy or abusive because it is not clear that the two domains are in fact related.
+However, service providers of various kinds may err on the side of caution and treat one of the domains as untrustworthy or abusive because it is not clear that the two domains are in fact related.
 This specification provides a way for one domain to explicitly document a relationship with another, in the DNS.

 Possible use cases include:

 - where a company has websites in different languages, and would like to correlate their ownership more easily, consider `example.de` and `example.ie` registered by regional offices of the same company;